handlerww/dbaas-docs/migrate-from-aurora-online.md

 sql > call mysql.rds_set_configuration('binlog retention hours', 168);
 ```

-If downstream doesn’t catch up with upstream, this binlog retention hours should be extended.
+If downstream doesn't catch up with upstream, this binlog retention hours should be extended.

 And downstream almost catches up with upstream, binlog retention hours could set to a lower value to reduce disk usage.